Calebri/2021-Complexity-Jam/README.md

 You can play the latest release online using [this link](https://calebri.github.io/2021-Complexity-Jam/).
 You can also download the latest release to play offline from the [releases tab](https://github.com/Calebri/2021-Complexity-Jam/releases).

 ## Report a bug
-If you find a bug, please [make a new issue](https://github.com/Calebri/2021-Complexity-Jam/issues/new) with the `bug` tag.
+If you find a bug, please [make a new issue](https://github.com/Calebri/2021-Complexity-Jam/issues/new) with the `bug` label.
 I will fix it eventually.